 Upon adjudication, the Juvenile Court may place a youth on intake or formal probation, order fines, community service hours, or restitution, and may make other orders to address risks and needs as determined by validated assessments.
-An order for temporary custody and quardianship with JJS may only be ordered if:
+An order for temporary custody and guardianship with JJYS shall only be ordered if:

-- Nonresidential treatment options have been exhausted or nonresidential treatment options are not appropriate; and - · The youth is adjudicated of: - " A felony offense; - " A misdemeanor when the minor has five prior misdemeanor or felony adjudications arising from separate criminal - " A misdemeanor involving the use of a dangerous weapon as defined by Utah Code § 76-1-601.
+- Nonresidential treatment options have been exhausted or nonresidential treatment options are not appropriate; and - The youth is adjudicated under § 80-6-701 of: - " A felony offense; - " A misdemeanor when the minor has five prior misdemeanor or felony adjudications arising from separate criminal episodes: or - " A misdemeanor involving the use of a dangerous weapon as defined by Utah Code § 76-1-101.5(7).

-An order placing a youth on intake or formal probation or in the custody of JJS is time limited.
+An order placing a youth on intake or formal probation or in the custody of JJYS is time limited.
 The following presumptive time frames apply to court ordered home and out of home placements:

-- Intake probation may not exceed three months; - · Formal probation may not exceed four to six months; - JJS out-of-home placement may not exceed three to six months; - JJS aftercare supervision may not exceed three to four months.
+- Intake probation may not exceed three months; - Formal probation may not exceed four to six months; - JJYS out-of-home placement may not exceed three to six months; - JJYS aftercare supervision may not exceed three to four months.

-The timeframes may be extended if one of the following circumstances exists:
+The time frames may be extended if one of the following circumstances exists:

-- Termination would interrupt the completion of a court program determined to be necessary by the results of a validated assessment: - Termination would interrupt the completion of a program determined to be necessary by the results of a validated assessment; - · A new misdemeanor or felony offense has been committed; - · Service hours have not been completed; - · There is an outstanding fine; or - · Restitution has not been paid in full.
+- Termination would interrupt the completion of a treatment program determined to be necessary by the results of a validated risk and needs assessment under §80-6-606; - A new misdemeanor or felony offense has been committed; - Community or compensatory hours have not been completed (extension limitations apply per § 80-6-712(6); - · There is an outstanding fine; or - Restitution has not been paid in full (extension limitations apply per § 80-6-712(7)).

-These timeframes also do not apply to dispositions for the following offenses:
+These time frames also do not apply to dispositions for the following offenses:

 - Aggravated assault resulting in serious bodily injury to another;

 - Aggravated murder or attempted aggravated murder;

 - Murder or attempted murder;

 - · Manslaughter;

-- · Negligent homicide;
+- Negligent homicide;

-- · Automobile homicide;
+- Automobile homicide;

-- Automobile homicide involving handheld wireless communication device;
+- · Automobile homicide involving handheld wireless communication device;

-- · Child abuse homicide;
+- Child abuse homicide:

+- · Homicide by Assault;

 - Aggravated kidnapping;

 - Aggravated sexual assault;

-- · Aggravated arson;
+- A felony violation of aggravated arson;

 - Aggravated burglary;

-- Felony discharge of a firearm;

-- An offense involving a dangerous weapon as defined in Utah Code § 76-1-601, and the youth has previously adjudicated or convicted of an offense involving the use of a dangerous weapon; or

-· A felony offense and the youth has previously been committed to JJS for secure care.
+- Aggravated robbery; - Felony discharge of a firearm; - An offense involving a dangerous weapon as defined in Utah Code § 76-1-101.5(7) that is a felony, and the youth has previously been adjudicated or convicted of an offense involving the use of a dangerous weapon; or - A felony offense and the youth has previously been committed to JJYS for secure care.

-The Juvenile Court may also order a youth to detention.
-An order for detention may not exceed 30 days per adjudication, including time spent in detention pre-adjudication.
-A detention order after adjudication for an order to show cause may not exceed 72 hours.
+The Juvenile Court may also order a youth to detention or an alternative to detention.
+An order for detention, or alternative to detention, may not exceed 30 cumulative days per adjudicated offense, including time spent in detention pre-adjudication.
+A detention order after adjudication for an order to show cause may not exceed 72 hours, excluding weekends and legal holidays.
 In addition, the Juvenile Court may not order a youth to detention for any of the following reasons:

-- · A probation violation;
+- A probation violation;

-- Failure to pay a fine, fee, restitution, or other financial obligation;
+- · Failure to pay a fine, fee, restitution, or other financial obligation;

 - · Unfinished compensatory or community service hours;

 - · An infraction; or

 - · A status offense.